 Can I apply for a scholarship again if I got one last year?

-Why are only applicants without a visa and travel being charged 20 EUR per day?
+Why are scholarship holders without a travel grant being charged 20 EUR per conference day?